wiztools/rest-client/ui/src/main/resources/org/wiztools/restclient/tls.md

 ## SSL & TLS

 TLS is essentially an updated and improved version of SSL.
 The terms "SSL" and "TLS" are often used interchangeably.
-RESTClient till recent versions was using the terminology "SSL", but has been supporting TLS for long.
+RESTClient, until recent versions, used the terminology "SSL", although it has long supported TLS.

 ## Trust Store & Key Store